“A delight, and a beautiful bit of art.” -Allen Levi, Theo of Golden

 What were you scared was going to happen?
 What were you surprised by?

-What parallels do you see between the happenings in 1939 and what is going on in our world today?
+What parallels do you see between the happenings in 1939 and our world today?

 Cora reflects often on John's words about not paddling a sailboat and instead waiting for the wind.
 What's been a situation where you've "paddled a sailboat"?
 What has "the wind" been for you?